-- 1 501(c)(6) nonprofit entity. - 2 Sec.
+Sec.
 1005.
-(1) From the funds appropriated in part 1 for - 3 community and fitness centers, the department shall allocate - 4 \$2,500,000.00 to a community and fitness center located in a city - 5 with a population between 11,000 and 11,050, according to the most - 6 recent federal decennial census, to be used for updating and - 7 expanding the facility. - 8 (2) From the funds appropriated in part 1 for community and - 9 fitness centers, the department shall allocate \$7,500,000.00 for - 10 grants to support community and fitness centers located throughout - 11 this state.
-Grants must be awarded on a first-come, first-served - 12 basis.
-The total amount of a grant made under this subsection must - 13 not exceed \$500,000.00. - Sec.
+(1) From the funds appropriated in part 1 for community and fitness centers, the department shall allocate \$2,500,000.00 to a community and fitness center located in a city with a population between 11,000 and 11,050, according to the most recent federal decennial census, to update and expand the facility.
+The community and fitness center that receives the \$2,500,000.00 must be affiliated with a statewide nonprofit alliance with at least 17 publicly accessible locations.

+- (2) From the funds appropriated in part 1 for community and fitness centers, the department shall allocate \$7,500,000.00 to a statewide nonprofit alliance with at least 17 publicly accessible locations statewide.
+Funds allocated under this subsection must be used for satellite program or infrastructure grants. - Sec.
 1006.
-(1) The funds appropriated in part 1 for community - 15 and neighborhood initiatives must be allocated for a grant program - 16 for projects that benefit local communities and neighborhoods, as - 17 described in this section. - 18 (2) The department shall develop program guidelines, - 19 eliqibility criteria, and an application process, which must - 20 include all of the following requirements: - 21 (a) Eligible grant recipients may include any of the - 22 following: - 23 (i) Local units of government. - (ii) Community centers, including those owned by a - 25 municipality, local government agencies, nonprofits, or faith-based - 26 organizations. - 27 (iii) Nonprofit organizations. - (iv) Other entities providing a public service to the community - or neighborhood, as determined by the department.
+(1) The funds appropriated in part 1 for community and neighborhood initiatives must be allocated for a grant program for projects that benefit local communities and neighborhoods, as described in this section. - 20 (2) The department shall develop program guidelines, 21 eligibility criteria, and an application process, which must 22 include all of the following requirements: - 23 (a) Eligible grant recipients may include any of the 24 following: - (i) Local units of government. - (ii) Community centers, including those owned by a municipality, local government agencies, nonprofits, or faith-based organizations. - 29 (iii) Nonprofit organizations.

-- (b) Applicants must submit a project description, budget, and timeline to determine project viability. - (c) Eligible costs for projects may include the acquisition of property, planning and design costs, construction and materials costs, infrastructure to equip facilities as needed, programming, and development. - (d) Grants must be awarded only for projects that are free to the end-user and open to the community in which they are located or serve.
-Grantees that receive awards must provide or include 1 or more of the following: - (i) Before- or after-school education activities. - (ii) Access to career or workforce training services. - (iii) Indoor or outdoor spaces publicly accessible for recreational or athletic activities. - (iv) Dedicated programming for seniors. - (v) Meeting space for neighborhood or community organizations. - (vi) Other wraparound services that may include, but are not limited to, health services, behavioral services, and licensed child care. - (e) Grant awards must not exceed \$250,000.00 for any single community project.
-When awarding grants, the department shall consider population size and density, average median income, and community need. - (f) For not less than 50% of total grant awards, the department shall give priority to proposals that provide services to communities below the average median income, according to the most recent federal decennial census. - (g) The department shall require quarterly progress reportsfrom grant recipients on the use of grant funds awarded under this section.
+- (iv) Other entities providing a public service to the community or neighborhood, as determined by the department. - (b) Applicants must submit a project description, budget, and timeline to determine project viability. - (c) Eligible costs for projects may include the acquisition of property, planning and design costs, construction and materials costs, infrastructure to equip facilities as needed, programming, and development. - (d) Grants must be awarded only for projects that are free to the end-user and open to the community in which they are located or serve.
+Grantees that receive awards must provide or include 1 or more of the following: - (i) Before- or after-school education activities. - (ii) Access to career or workforce training services. - (iii) Indoor or outdoor spaces publicly accessible for recreational or athletic activities. - (iv) Dedicated programming for seniors. - (v) Meeting space for neighborhood or community organizations. - $\left(vi\right)$ Other wraparound services that may include, but are not limited to, health services, behavioral services, and licensed child care. - (e) Grant awards must not exceed \$250,000.00 for any single community project.
+When awarding grants, the department shall consider population size and density, average median income, and community need. - (f) For not less than 50% of total grant awards, the department shall give priority to proposals that provide services to communities below the average median income, according to the most recent federal decennial census.

+(g) The department shall require quarterly progress reports from grant recipients on the use of grant funds awarded under this section.
 Until program funding is entirely expended, the department shall provide an annual report not later than February 1 to the standard report recipients on program grant awards and the use of grant funds.